 Omnichannel customer support is basically multichannel support taken to the next level.
 The key concept here is to:

-- create a smooth interaction for the customer no matter how he chooses to connect, and
+create a smooth interaction for the customer no matter how he chooses to connect.

 This results in a single cohesive, positive experience.